Mat-dp/mat-dp-core/README.md

 Contributions are welcome!

 If you see something that needs to be improved, open an issue in the [respective section of the repository](https://github.com/Mat-dp/mat-dp-core/issues).
 If you have questions, need assistance or need better instructions for contributing, please [get in touch via e-mail](mailto:refficiency-enquiries@eng.cam.ac.uk) mentioning "Mat-dp" in the subject.

+Developers of mat-dp-core need to make changes using poetry with the following instructions:

+Please install poetry- please see [here](https://github.com/python-poetry/poetry)

+Then, install mat-dp-core with:

+`poetry add mat-dp-core`

+To install all the project dependencies

+`poetry install`

+Then go the examples folder

+`cd examples`

+Then run the pizza box example to test everything works.

+`poetry run python3 test.py`

 For any questions on how to use the software, please refer to the [documentation](https://github.com/Mat-dp/mat-dp-core/tree/master/docs).
 It contains useful definitions and examples of using the software.
 Please contact us by e-mail for any other support requried.